-Soil testing should be carried out to BS 1377: 1990 Methods of test for soils for civil engineering purposes, and the laboratory used should be recorded and conducted by an approved UKAS laboratory.
-Normally, the results are summarised and the full results appended; a summary of the main types of test is presented in Appendix C.
+Soil testing should be carried out to BS 1377:1990 Methods of Test for Soils for Civil Engineering Purposes and the laboratory used should be recorded and conducted by an approved UKAS laboratory.
+Normally, the results are summarised and the full results appended - a summary of the main types of test are presented in Appendix C.